 Nowadays there’s a lot to watch on Twitch even if you have absolutely no interest in esports, but this streaming site was born out of competitive gaming and Twitch as a company has a lot invested in the esports scene.

 Most tournaments are streamed here for free so if you aren’t sure where an event is being streamed, there’s a good chance it’ll be on Twitch.
-You can also browse by games and catch the odd event happening here and there.
+You can also browse by games and catch the odd event happening here and there, notably competitive Overwatch which is getting pretty big.

 Azubu has suffered a lot of growing pains over the years, never really able to differentiate itself from Twitch in a way that mattered.
 The ultimate goal has always been to be “the esports streaming site” but due to difficulties in reaching critical mass, it’s always been “that other streaming site”.